 Assemblies and Houses

-Each student is a member of one of three houses at QEII which are all based on gemstones found in our crown: Ruby, Emerald and Sapphire.
-During the week students have the opportunity to earn gemstones which will then be added to their house’s grand total for the term.
+Each student is a member of one of three houses at QEII which are all based on explorers: Earhart, MacArthur and Hillary.
+During the week students have the opportunity to earn treasure in the form of coins which will then be added to their house’s grand total for the term.
 The winning house receives a non-uniform day on the last day at the end of each term.
-Gemstones are awarded for achievement, attitude and behavior both in school and outside of the school whilst in our local and wider community.
+Coins are awarded for achievement, attitude and behavior both in school and outside of the school whilst in our local and wider community.

 The School Council provides an opportunity for students to raise issues which are important to them, their class and the school.
 These can include asking for equipment or events.